INTERREG

 Interreg programmes are not managed centrally by the European Commission.
 In each border region, each transnational programme area, representatives of the national and regional authorities of the countries involved come together with representatives of local authorities and non-governmental organisations and with social partners and define the development priorities of their relevant programmes.
 Interreg programme is then realized via concrete projects.
 A decision on selection of projects and programme implementation issues are taken by multi-country Monitoring /Steering Committee of the programme concerned.

-The Ministry of Environmental Protection and Regional Development of Latvia performs the functions of the National Authority and ensures the development of the policy of European territorial cooperation goal and the coordination of Interreg programmes in Latvia, by:
+The Ministry of Smart Administration and Regional Development of Latvia performs the functions of the National Authority and ensures the development of the policy of European territorial cooperation goal and the coordination of Interreg programmes in Latvia, by:

 • preparing national legislation for the implementation of programmes and projects (link: Legal Frameworks);